Top 10 Companies That Buy Houses for Cash in 2025

 Offerpad summary

-Offerpad gives home sellers options: You can choose between accepting a cash offer from Offerpad or going to market with an agent, which could include a cash advance for home repairs.
-The iBuyer also boasts flexible closing dates ranging from 8-90 days, as well as perks like free local moves and a 3-day grace period after closing.
+Offerpad gives home sellers options: You can choose between accepting a cash offer from Offerpad, going to market with an Offerpad agent, or a hybrid approach combining upfront cash with an open market listing.
+The iBuyer also boasts flexible closing dates ranging from 8-90 days, as well as perks like free local moves, a cash advance for home improvements, and a 3-day grace period for extra move-out time after closing.

 ✅ Free local moves